piecole/strucseq/README.md

 check_structure_for_proximal_atoms(structure_file, residue_1, residue_2, atom_1 = "CA", atom_2 = "CA", max_distance = 10)
 ```

-Open a protein structure and search for two residues that are within a specified
+Open a protein structure (or structure) and search for two
-distance of each other.
-Returning a list of dictionaries with two residues and
+residues that are within a specified distance of each other.
+Returning a list of
-their distance from each other.
+dictionaries with two residues and their distance from each other.

 ### Parameters